Why Wasps Invade Phoenix Yards And How To Keep Them Out

 How Can You Prevent Phoenix Wasps?

-- Cut the grass and trim greenery regularly.
+- Cut the grass and trim back greenery regularly.
 Make sure you fill any ground holes and remove organic debris as well.

 - Use repellent plants like citronella and eucalyptus for gardens.